 Review the Vehicle’s History

-Reviewing to know a car’s history reveals a lot.
+Reviewing to know a vehicle’s history reveals a lot.
 This helps you decide whether or not you’re going for the vehicle.
-How do you check your car’s history?
-Look up the car’s Vehicle Identification Number (VIN) to examine the car’s history.
+How do you check your vehicle’s history?
+Look up the vehicle’s Vehicle Identification Number (VIN) to examine the car’s history.

 The VIN comprises 17 numbers and letters usually found on the front corner where the windshield and dashboard meet or on the driver’s door.
 When a car’s VIN is looked up, it reveals car registration details, recalls, theft, damage, and more.
 You can even do a VIN check to find insurance rates.

 There are bodies like Carfax that used the VIN to know accident history if the used car had been flooded or not.
 The VIN is unique to each vehicle.
-Make sure you review the VIN history to know the car’s past.
+Make sure you review the VIN history to know the car’s past before buying a used car.
 By doing this, you avoid purchasing a lemon.

 Inspect for Rust and Paint Damages